 When you are looking to buy or sell a dental practice, there are a number of steps you must take in order to be successful.
-If you are a dentist who is looking to sell, you might want to know what the market is like and what your practice is worth.
+If you are a dentist who is looking to put up your dental practice for sale, you might want to know what the market is like and what your practice is worth.
 Alternatively, if you are looking to purchase a dental practice, you might want to evaluate the value of that practice yourself, instead of solely relying on the assertions of the seller.
 Regardless of which party you are, you will need to be fully armed with the knowledge and understanding of how the evaluation process works.
 Failure to be informed could lead to a bad deal, sure to be accompanied by buyer’s or seller’s remorse.

 There are a number of valuation methods that can be utilized when you are seeking to buy or sell.
 Primarily, there are income-based valuation methods, market-based valuation methods, and net asset valuation methods, each with their own variations.
 While every one of these methods has its own specific place and purpose, whichever is the best fit for your practice should be the method that you utilize.

 One of the most commonly-utilized methods of evaluation is called income-based valuation.
 A buyer or seller can use this method to determine the most accurate fair market value of the practice that he is looking to buy or sell.
 When evaluating using this method, be certain to remember that income is considered to be the amount of cash-flow before taxes are taken out.

 Capitalized Earnings Method

 When using the capitalized earnings method, the valuation is based on either the net income of the prior year, or on the average net income of the past few years.
 Once that number has been determined, it should be divided by a cap rate in order to calculate the fair market value of the practice.
 The typical industry standard for cap rates ranges from 25 – 31%.